rojounooo/TryHackMe-CyberSecurity-101/01-start-cybersecurity-journey/Search Skills/notes.md

     - A web-based platform for software developers
     - Contains many CVE related tools, with proof-of-concept and exploit codes

-### ⚙️ Task 6: Search Engines
+### ⚙️ Task 6: Technical Documentation
 **Concepts Covered**:
-- Bullet points of key concepts
+- Linux Manual Pages
+    - "man" for short
+    - `man {command}` to get the manual pages on linux, can also search for them in a browser
+    - man pages contain detailed information about the cool, flags and how to use them

 ### ⚙️ Task 7: Search Engines
 **Concepts Covered**: